 If you're someone who loves cutting-edge technology, you'll appreciate the innovations as they appear.
-If you're someone who doesn't like change, take it to heart that every update Intuit makes is due to customer feedback, and the improvements by and large will save you time and money.
+If you're someone who doesn't like change, take it to heart that every update Intuit makes is due to customer feedback, and the improvements will save you time and money.